yingweiwo

 Toxicity Summary

-While acyl sarcosines themselves are not toxic, they are nitrosating agents.
-Nitrosating agents may decompose and/or react to cause nitrosamine contamination.
-Nitrosamines are produced from secondary amines and amides in the presence of nitrite ions and are believed to be carcinogenic.
-The particular nitrosamine produced by acyl sarcosines is N-nitrososarcosine.
+Acylsarcosines themselves are not toxic, but they are nitrosating agents.
+Nitrosating agents can decompose and/or react, leading to nitrosamine contamination.
+Nitrosamines, formed from secondary amines and amides in the presence of nitrite ions, are considered carcinogenic.
+The specific nitrosamine formed from acylsarcosine is N-nitrososarcosine.
 Once in the body, nitrosamines are activated by cytochrome P-450 enzymes.
-They are then believed to induce their carcinogenic effects by forming DNA adducts at the N- and O-atoms.
+They are subsequently believed to exert their carcinogenic effects by forming adducts at the N and O atoms of DNA.
 (L1889, L1890, A2878, A2879, A2880, A2881)

 References